alexjlockwood/AndroidDesignPatterns/_posts/2016-08-05-understanding-contextcompat-getcolor.md

 #### "I don't believe you!
 Are there really no exceptions?"

-Of course, aren't there always? :)
+Of course there is an exception, isn't there always? :)

 It turns out the `VectorDrawableCompat` support library was able to workaround these issues and is actually smart enough to resolve the theme